deepghs/cyberharem/README.md

 (NOTE: This project is still work in progress.
 It has only been tested on A100 80G, ubuntu environment.)

+**(NOTE: HCP-Diffusion has been kicked out from CyberHarem.
+Now CyberHarem is based on kohya script and a41 webui.)**

 ## Install

 Clone and install this project